cran-task-views/Hydrology/Hydrology.md

     construction, simulation, visualization, and calibration of
     hydrologic systems.

--   `r pkg("RSAlgaeR")`: Builds Empirical Remote Sensing Models of Water Quality Variables and Analyzes Long-Term Trends.
-    Assists in processing reflectance data, developing empirical models using stepwise regression and a generalized linear modeling approach, cross- validation, and analysis of trends in water quality conditions (specifically chl-a) and climate conditions using the Theil-Sen estimator.

 -   `r pkg("streamDepletr")`: Analytical depletion functions
     used to calculate the impacts of groundwater pumping on one or more streams.